TheViolence/Vendor-Mixins/README.md

     border-radius: 5px
 ```

-Now all browsers compatible with *"border-radius"* will ignore properties with prefixes while browsers which require the stuff like this will be able to handle it.
+Now all browsers compatible with *"border-radius"* property will ignore properties with prefixes while browsers which require the stuff like this will be able to handle it.

 Various browser have their own prefixes:
 - **Chrome:** *-webkit-*